underjord/entrace/README.md

 A library to make it easy to use the fantastic Erlang/OTP tracing facilities in an idiomatically Elixir way.
 Built-in safeties and discoverable function naming.
 The hope is that this makes a BEAM superpower more well-known in the Elixir community.

+Tested to work at least as far back as OTP 24, gets more features under OTP 25/26.

 ## Installation

 To install, add it to `mix.exs` under the `deps`: